Millennials: Health and welfare

-Health problems

 According to a 2018 report from Cancer Research UK, millennials in the United Kingdom are on track to have the highest rates of overweight and obesity, with current data trends indicating millennials will overtake the Baby boomer generation in this regard, making millennials the heaviest generation since current records began.
 Cancer Research UK reports that more than 70% of millennials will be overweight or obese by ages 35–45, in comparison to 50% of Baby boomers who were overweight or obese at the same ages.

-Even though the majority of strokes affect people aged 65 or older and the probability of having a stroke doubles only every decade after the age of 55, anyone can suffer from a stroke at any age.
-A stroke occurs when the blood supply to the brain is disrupted, causing neurons to die within minutes, leading to irreparable brain damage, disability, or even death.
-Statistics from the Centers for Disease Control and Prevention (CDC), strokes are the fifth leading cause of death and a major factor behind disability in the United States.
 According to the National Strokes Association, the risk of having a stroke is increasing among young adults (those in their 20s and 30s) and even adolescents.
 During the 2010s, there was a 44% increase in the number of young people hospitalized for strokes.
 Health experts believe this development is due to a variety of reasons related to lifestyle choices, including obesity, smoking, alcoholism, and physical inactivity.
 Obesity is also linked to hypertension, diabetes, and high cholesterol levels.
 CDC data reveals that during the mid-2000s, about 28% of young Americans were obese; this number rose to 36% a decade later.
 Up to 80% of strokes can be prevented by making healthy lifestyle choices while the rest are due to factors beyond a person's control, namely age and genetic defects (such as congenital heart disease).
 In addition, between 30% and 40% of young patients suffered from cryptogenic strokes, or those with unknown causes.

 According to a 2019 report from the American College of Cardiology, the prevalence of heart attacks among Americans under the age of 40 increased by an average rate of two percent per year in the previous decade.
 About one in five patients suffered from a heart attack came from this age group.
 This is despite the fact that Americans in general were less likely to suffer from heart attacks than before, due in part to a decline in smoking.
 The consequences of having a heart attack were much worse for young patients who also had diabetes.
 Besides the common risk factors of heart attacks, namely diabetes, high blood pressure, and family history, young patients also reported marijuana and cocaine intake, but less alcohol consumption.